top of page

 This is a billing summary for a Black Hills Energy account with a Demand Charge.
 The total energy charge (including the cost adjustment) is $177.22.
 The Demand Charge for a 10 kW peak ($81) is nearly 30% of the total bill.
 To calculate the energy rate from a BHE bill, add the price for both the energy charge and the Cost Adjustment Summary, then divide this by the number of kWh registered.
 In this example, the total energy charge works out to $0.064 per kWh.

-The peak demand charge is in addition to the energy charge.
-The energy charge is based on the amount of energy used measured in kilowatt-hours (kWh).
+The peak demand charge (kW) is in addition to the energy charge (kWh).
+The energy charge is based on the energy used, measured in kilowatt-hours (kWh).
 The peak demand charge is based on the highest demand for power, measured in kilowatts (kW).
+Understanding the difference between energy and power is essential to understand how billing works.

 Demand Control Options

-Solar power reduces demand from the grid during the daytime, but is not able to reduce demand charges effectively.
-This is because the peak demand charges apply during the night time.
+Solar power reduces demand from the grid during the daytime but cannot effectively reduce demand charges if demand charges apply during the night (they do).

-To automatically reduce power use during peak times, a device such as a demand controller or a smart breaker panel can be installed.
-These devices automatically turn off circuits when the demand for power exceeds a set limit.
+A device such as a demand controller (BHE, BHEC) or a smart breaker panel can be installed to reduce power use during peak times.
+These devices automatically turn off circuits when the power demand exceeds a set limit.
+These options work well for all-electric space heating.

-In conclusion, understanding peak demand rates and how they affect your electricity bill is important in order to take control of your energy consumption and costs.
-While installing a demand controller or being mindful of when you use certain appliances can help reduce peak demand charges, battery systems can also play a significant role in reducing these charges.
-It's important to consider the investment, goals, and potential savings when deciding which solution is best for you.
+In conclusion, understanding peak demand rates and how they affect your electricity bill is important for controlling your energy consumption and costs.
+Considering the investment, goals, and potential savings is important when deciding which solution is best for you.

 Peak demand times